tap349/tap349.github.io/_posts/2017-08-02-elixir-deployment.md

 #### build and deploy release

 NOTE: push all changes to github!!! when building new release on build
-      server edeliver fetches repo from github (just like Capistrano)
+      server edeliver fetches repo from github (just like Capistrano).

 1. <http://blog.plataformatec.com.br/2016/06/deploying-elixir-applications-with-edeliver/>